yowainwright/yowainwright.github.io/README.md

-# This is the personal webpage of Jeff Wainwright
-### yowainwright.github.io
+# Jeffry.in

 > Probably no but if so SO YES ✨

+This is the Jekyll blog of Jeff Wainwright (me).

 Please reach out to [me](mailto:jjwainwright2@gmail.comsubject=Reaching out from the Githubs) with tips, notes or just to say 'hey'.